sQUlearn/squlearn/docs/user_guide/executor.rst

    from squlearn import Executor
-   from qiskit_ibm_runtime import QiskitRuntimeService from squlearn.encoding_circuit import ChebyshevRx from squlearn.kernel import FidelityKernel, QKRR
+   from qiskit_ibm_runtime import QiskitRuntimeService from squlearn.encoding_circuit import ChebyshevRx from squlearn.kernel.lowlevel_kernel import FidelityKernel, QKRR

    # Executor is initialized with a service, and considers all available backends
    # (except simulators)